dmarrinan/Kickstarter-Analysis/README.md

 Campaign starter uses data from over 180,000 past kickstarter campaigns to display trends in campaign success/failure across differing campaign categories and sub-categories, campaign lengths, and time of year.
 Additionally, there is a "Test Your Campaign" features that runs user submitted data against a machine learning model to predict success or failure of the campaign.

 ## Machine Learning Modelling & Results
 After data was prepared for modelling (as described in the "Dataset & Manipulation" section below), training and testing datasets were run through various machine learning models and scored to gauge effectiveness of the models.
 Logistic Regression, Random Forest, K Nearest Neighbors, and Neural Network models were used.
+Models were run both including and excluding the values for "Backers Count", which would not be available to the creator of a campaign before it was launched.
 Results shown below.

 ### Model Results